 - If you have time, soak kombu and dried shiitake mushrooms in water overnight in the fridge for slow steeping; otherwise, just 30 minutes will do.

-- Cut the eggplants into wedges with skin-on, so eggplant pieces will keep their shape after cooking.
+- Cut the eggplants into wedges with the skin-on, so they will keep their shape after cooking.

-- Potato starch (cornstarch) is to make the eggplant crispy.
-Don’t skip it.
+- Use potato starch (or cornstarch) to make the eggplant crispy.
+Don’t skip this step.

-- Cut mushrooms into small bits that mimic the meat’s texture.
+- Cut mushrooms into small bits that mimic the texture of meat.

 - Keep adding water when simmering the minced mushrooms with seasonings.
-It will only intensify the flavors as it cooks and you don’t have to worry too much about overcooking it.
+This will intensify the flavors as it cooks, and you won’t have to worry too much about overcooking.

-- Remove kombu from the dashi broth right before boiling it to avoid sliminess and bitterness.
-You can reuse this kombu to make a furikake rice seasoning or simmered kombu tsukudani (simmered kombu).
+- Remove the kombu from the dashi broth right before boiling to avoid sliminess and bitterness.
+You can reuse this kombu to make furikake rice seasoning or simmered kombu tsukudani.

 - Heat up fried tofu in the broth if you like, but it’s not necessary.

-- Blanch the leafy green vegetable in the same pot of boiling water that you will cook the udon noodles in.
+- Blanch the leafy green vegetables in the same pot of boiling water that you use to cook the udon noodles.

-- You can add udon noodles directly to the soup broth if you are using Annie Chun’s organic noodles (as its package instructions mention).
-However, I like to keep my broth clean and clear (no starch from the noodles), so I very quickly loosen them in a pot of boiling water (that I used for blanching veggies).
+- You can add udon noodles directly to the soup broth if you’re using Annie Chun’s organic noodles (as per the package instructions).
+However, I prefer to keep my broth clean and clear (without starch from the noodles), so I quickly loosen them in a separate pot of boiling water (used for blanching vegetables).

 Substitutions

-- Kombu and Dried Shiitake Mushrooms – They are the key ingredients for the broth.
-You can use one of them but I strongly recommend both as each ingredient yields different umami flavors.
-If you really have no access to both ingredients, vegetable broth is your last resort.
-But it will, unfortunately, lack authentic Japanese flavors.
+- Kombu and Dried Shiitake Mushrooms: These are key ingredients for the broth.
+You can use just one of them, but I strongly recommend using both, as each provides distinct umami flavors.
+If you have no access to either ingredient, vegetable broth is your last resort, though it will unfortunately lack authentic Japanese flavors.

-- Fresh shiitake mushrooms – I use them to add more volume to the minced dried shiitake mushrooms.
-You can use any mushrooms such as portobello, king oyster, etc.
+- Fresh Shiitake Mushrooms: I use these to add more volume to the minced dried shiitake mushrooms.
+You can substitute any mushrooms, such as portobello or king oyster.

-- Eggplant – You can use zucchini, potatoes, sweet potatoes, roasted squash, etc.
+- Eggplant: You can substitute with zucchini, potatoes, sweet potatoes, or roasted squash.

-- Fried tofu – You can use crispy baked tofu or regular tofu (Don’t use silken tofu as they break easily).
+- Fried Tofu: You can use crispy baked tofu or regular tofu (but avoid silken tofu, as it breaks easily).

-- Bok choy – Any green vegetable would work to add freshness.
-I like some leafy ones that I can blanch right before cooking udon noodles.
+- Bok Choy: Any green veggies can add freshness.
+I prefer leafy greens that I can blanch right before cooking the udon noodles.

-Have more questions on ingredients?
-Leave a comment below and we’ll help you!
+Have more questions about ingredients?
+Leave a comment below, and we’ll be happy to help!

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.